The numbers behind 'Avengers: Infinity War' are, of course, insane

 That's the most conservative guess, based on the jam-packed poster, for the number of costumed heroes who join forces and go into battle and do other fun stuff in "Infinity War."

-But if you judge by the flurry of rumors and speculation online, the number is far higher — especially after you factor in sidekicks and cameos.
+But if you judge by the flurry of rumors and speculation online, the cavalcade is probably much bigger — especially after you factor in sidekicks and cameos.

 3 Chrises